JoeDLewis/JoeDLewis.github.io/Autopilot.md

 ### Actions

-- From first principles, developed a mathematical model for the system and then converted it into a state space model.
+- From first principles, I developed a mathematical model for the system and then converted it into a state space model.

-- After appropriate step size chosen, model was successfully implemented into a continuous time simulation in MATLAB and Simulink.
+- After appropriate step size was chosen, the model was successfully implemented into a continuous time simulation in MATLAB and Simulink.

 - Coupler gain refined, and implementation of integral term to create a PI controller for the MATLAB and Simulink systems.